dtrckd/pymake/README.md

 A design of experiment is defined as one of the following type:
-* ExpSpace : A subclass of `dict` => 1 experiment
+* ExpSpace: A subclass of `dict` => 1 experiment
-* ExpTensor : A subclass of `dict` => many experiments (Cartesian Product of all `list` entrie of the dict)
+* ExpTensor: A subclass of `dict` => many experiments (Cartesian Product of all `list` entrie of the dict)
-* ExpGroup : A subclass of `list` => group of ExpSpace or ExpTensor.
+* ExpGroup: A subclass of `list` => group of ExpSpace or ExpTensor.

 Design of experiment (ExpSpace, ExpTensor or ExpGroup) must live inside a class that inherit `ExpDesign`.
 Those classes live in files inside the `spec/` directory.
-You'll need the following import :
+You'll need the following import:
 `from pymake import ExpDesign, ExpSpace, ExpTensor, ExpGroup`

 The following examples need to be instantiated in class that inherits `ExpDesign`: `class MyDesign(ExpDesign)`.

-To specify an unique experiment, one can use the `ExpSpace` class :
+To specify an unique experiment, one can use the `ExpSpace` class:

 ```python
 exp1 = ExpSpace(name = 'myexpe',